Carrie Ann Inaba’s Top 5 Most Glamorous Wigs On ‘Dancing With The Stars’

 Carrie Ann loved this look so much she gave it a name.

-“Just call me “Moira,” she wrote Instagram, adding that the look was inspired by the “legendary” Moira Rose from the series Schitt’s Creek.
+“Just call me ‘Moira,'” she wrote on Instagram, adding that the look was inspired by the “legendary” Moira Rose from the series Schitt’s Creek.

 She Was A Lady In Red For The Semifinals

-For the Dancing With the Stars semifinals round, Carrie Ann caused jaws to drop when she walked onstage on a long Alex Perry red dress with a caped back.
+For the Dancing with the Stars semifinals round, Carrie Ann caused jaws to drop when she walked onstage on a long Alex Perry red dress with a caped back.
 Her accompanying platinum bob was by design.

 Her stylist told People that in order to highlight the “strong shoulder line” of her gown, he decided to go for a textured bob, which he “roughed up” with styling sprays and a blowout.